What It Is

 With customization:

-- "Iced oat latte, no sugar"
+- "Iced oat latte, no syrup"

 - "Iced oat latte, one pump vanilla"